na-na-hi/renget/archive/dsgfaq.md

 - This is primarily a PC general, and we mainly do PvP.
 Invaderphobia is not tolerated.

 - Most activity in the general comes through invading, or doing fight clubs.
-	- FCs are mainly done in DS3 through **undead arena at sl125** (password **/dsg/**).
-Invasions can be at **sl90** or **sl125 pontiff**.
+	- FCs are mainly done in DS3 through the **undead arena** (password **/dsg/**).
+Activity can be at **sl90** or **sl125**.
+	- Hosting and Invading are primarily done at **Pontiff's Backyard**, also at **sl90 (dead)** or **125 (aids)**
 - People aren't owed replies, so don't get upset if someone responds without handing out a (you).
 No being selfish.

 - We love our thread personalities... but if you don't, consider adding them to your filters.

 ## Useful things you should know before you start posting
-**Webm making for retards**
+**Webm making for complete retards**
-- In order to easily make optimal webms, first download [Webm for Lazys](https://argorar.github.io/WebMConverter/) (shiny new version) or [Webm for Retards](https://gitgud.io/nixx/WebMConverter) (old 4cuck version).
+- In order to easily make optimal webms, first download [Webm for Lazys](https://argorar.github.io/WebMConverter/).
+If you're still using [Webm for Retards](https://gitgud.io/nixx/WebMConverter), you might wanna update to Lazys.
-- To make your awesome webm, select your footage and then .
+- To make your awesome webm, select your footage and then the destination.
 First, use the tools to resize your footage to 960x540 resolution, and trim the time down to only the important moments.
 You can bump the resolution up to 1280x720 for shorter clips, although your bitrate may suffer.
 Next, enable VP9/Opus and set the filesize to about 4mb.
-Don't enable high quality mode unless you want the end of your clip to be cut off...
+You can leave high quality mode on unless you're making a really long webm (?)
+- If you lack a recording software, go download OBS.
+You can set up instant replay to quickly make short clips right after you get a kill.
+You can also just use shadowplay, if you have an nvidia card.

 **Handy Resources**
 - [Fextralife](https://darksouls3.wiki.fextralife.com/Dark+Souls+3+Wiki), whilst shoddy, is generally your best bet for basic information.
 Their wikis cover all the games to a decent level of quality.
 The comment sections can also be checked for info that the page might not mention.
 Do note that they shove their own twitch stream onto every page, and also pay to be the first result on google.